dgzlopes/k6-workshop-short/README.md

 console.log(__ENV.MY_ENV_VAR);
 ```

 If you noticed, we have been using the `BASE_URL` environment variable to pass the URL of the QuickPizza service to our script.
-That's why we can run the same script locally and in Docker without changing anything!

 You can learn more about [how options work](https://grafana.com/docs/k6/latest/using-k6/k6-options/how-to/) and [environment variables](https://grafana.com/docs/k6/latest/using-k6/environment-variables/) in our docs.